 - Aquila chrysaetos

 Golden Eagles are incredibly fast and agile, which makes them expert hunters.
 Where Bald Eagles mostly eat fish, these eagles almost always eat mammals.
 Their favorite prey include rabbits, hares, ground squirrels, marmots, and prairie dogs.

 But these raptors have been known to hunt and kill animals as large as small deer, seals, mountain goats, coyotes, and badgers!

 Golden Eagles are dark brown with gold feathers on the backs of their necks, which is how they got their name.
 Juvenile birds have white patches on their wings and tails.
 Immature Bald Eagles and adult Golden Eagles look similar and can be easily confused.

-The distinguishing feature between these two birds is that the Bald Eagle doesn’t mind showing a little leg, whereas the Golden Eagle has feathers all the way down to the top of their feet.
+The distinguishing feature between these two birds is that the Bald Eagle doesn’t mind showing a little leg, whereas the Golden Eagle has feathers down to the top of its feet.